-- File a found pet report with your local county control agency.
+- File a found pet report with your local county control agency (see above).

 - Check and post lost/found pet ads in newspapers, on craigslist, and on other online lost/found pet listings.

-- Walk around your neighborhood and talk to neighbors who might know the cat.
+- Walk around your neighborhood and talk to neighbors who might know and/or be looking for the cat.

-- Dial into the power of your social network.
-Post information on your Facebook, Twitter, Google+, etc. pages to spread the word about a found cat.
+- Post information on your personal social media pages to spread the word about a found cat.

 - If you found a lactating female cat, please do not remove her or confine her to a cage or trap.
-Try to find her kittens as well since separating them can be harmful to both kittens and mama cat.
+Try to find her kittens and reunite them; separating them can be harmful to both kittens and mama cat.

-- Be sure to keep the mom or kittens together; separating them can cause problems for both kittens and mama.
+- Be sure to keep the mom and kittens together; separating them can cause problems for both the kittens and mama cat.

 - Feed the mama cat and make sure she has access to fresh water.

-- Never confine a lactating female cat to a cage or trap as her kittens need to feed every few hours.
+- Never confine a lactating female cat to a cage or trap—her kittens need to feed every few hours.